JoshDavid/EasyGUI/README.md

 		- This text will be inserted between 'style' tags in the page.
 	-	Coord
 		- Coordinate system the page will follow.
 'Prop' by default
+	- 	FitToPage
+		- Boolean indicating whether you want your content to stretch across the entire page.
+Defaults to 0.
 	-	Head
 		- This text will be inserted between 'head' tags in the page.
 	-	Header